-To operate the 5601ACO2 in Automatic mode, push the CHANGEOVER MODE switch to the Auto position.
+To operate the 5601ACO2 in Automatic mode, push the CHG OVER (Changeover mode) toggle switch to the AUTO position.
 The 5601ACO2 will ignore the position of the other two switches in the Automatic mode.
 The Auto LED will come on.
-The ACTIVE OUTPUT LEDs will indicate the currently selected master.
-The 5601ACO2 will decide whether to select the A or B inputs based on which source has the most 'good' signals and that the valid signals present on the currently selected master are also valid on the backup master.
+With the door closed the ACTIVE OUTPUT LEDs will indicate the currently selected master.
+The 5601ACO2 will decide whether to select the A or B inputs based on which source has the most 'good' signals and that the valid signals present on the currently selected master.
 The settings made with this switch are saved to the 5601ACO2's memory, and will be the same after a power cycle.
 Please note that while in Automatic mode, the GPI/Front Panel LEDs will be on dimly to show what the status will be if the mode is changed back to manual.
 When a return is made to front panel manual mode, the A/B state will remain the same, regardless of any previous manual settings.